CruGlobal/appbuilder_docs/user/processes/insertRecordTask/InsertRecordTask.md

 ![](./images/setFrom.png)

 - **[primary key]** use this to set a connected record field (_1:M only_) as connected to the root Object.
 This will only work if the field you are setting is connected to the object you are connecting.
 - **field** the first options show any field in the root object.
 Pick what value you want.
-If the field you are setting is string numbers and indexes can be used but will be converted to a string
+If the field you are setting is a string, numbers and indexes can be used but will be converted to a string
 - **object ->** This notation is used to access values from connected records attached to the root object.

 #### Set by previous step data